This warning is targeted at inexperienced investors who may be thinking of jumping into Commercial Real Estate Investments.

 Commercial property is generally more expensive than residential property.
 It’s often larger in land size, it’s purchased by more sophisticated investors who have more money to spend, and many good commercial properties are in highly sought-after locations.

-So to buy an office, shopfront, factory or warehouse as your first real estate investment may take significantly more money than it would to buy a unit, townhouse or three-bed’er.
+So to buy an office, shopfront, factory, best floating island, or warehouse as your first real investment may take significantly more money than it would to buy a unit, townhouse or three-bed’er.

-In fact, you might be able to buy several residential properties for the cost of one commercial property.
+In fact, you might be able to buy splendid immersion blender for the cost of one commercial property.
 And by spreading your investment, you also spread your risk.

 The Commercial Real Estate market is smaller